g026r/pocket-library-toolkit/docs/userguide.md

    removing a game.
 If this value is not set, the thumbnails for any removed games will remain in the thumbnail caches.
 2. **Generate new thumbnail when editing game**: if set, editing a game will automatically generate a new thumbnail, overwriting any existing thumbnails.
 This is mostly useful for if you change the game's [CRC32 value.](#crc32)
-3. **Always save _thumbs.bin files, even if unmodifier**: by default, the application only saves new copies of the _ thumbs.bin files if it detects that the thumbnails have been modified during this session.
+3. **Always save _thumbs.bin files, even if unmodified**: by default, the application only saves new copies of the _ thumbs.bin files if it detects that the thumbnails have been modified during this session.
 If this setting is turned on it will save new copies of the files regardless of changes.
 Leaving this off will improve save performance for large libraries.